Mymyilmaz/idmanagement.gov/_ficampmo/ficampmo.md

 ### Federal Public Key Infrastructure Working Groups

-The FPKIPA charters three ongoing working groups and potentially other short-term working groups and tiger teams.
+The FPKIPA charters two ongoing working groups and potentially other short-term working groups and tiger teams.

 If you meet the membership criteria and wish to join a working group, email [fpki@gsa.gov](mailto:fpki@gsa.gov) and include the text "Request to Join xx," where "xx" is the name of the working group.